Azure/trusted-internet-connection/README.md

 The Automation account runs a PowerShell-based Runbook to query the Log Analytics workspace, format the data into a JSON, and stream it to the CLAW.
 The reason for using stream is to break it down into small chunks to reduce the performance impact of reading large files at once.
 Reading the data from a 250 mb file before uploading it may cause the process to fail.
 AWSPowerShell tools are used to connect to the S3 bucket and upload the JSON data into a datatime.json file.

 The runbook uses encrypted Automation account variables to simplify initial configuration and ongoing maintenance.
 Once the organization deploys the Automation account, the runbook will not need modification.
 Administrators will perform the initial configuration by updating the values of each variable.
-When the CLAW S3 secret and enterprise application secret is rotated, the administrators only need to update the appropriate variable.
+When the CLAW S3 secret and registered application secret is rotated, the administrators only need to update the appropriate variable.

 #### Alerting